atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ##### Conflicting numbers

-Numbers that conflict with numbers you have seen in another place measuring the same thing.
-If you see the number of new trials in HubSpot and your production database are different the rule of thumb is to trust the data source closest to the event that is being tracked.
-In this case it would be production.
+Sometimes metrics can be showing conflicting numbers even though they are measuring the same thing.
+If you see the number of new trials in HubSpot and your production database are different, the rule of thumb is to trust the data source closest to the event that is being tracked.
+In this case, it would be production.

 ```sql
 SELECT COUNT *